PowerClerk Support Center

 Figure 5c: Path Parameters Required

-Once the Standard Web Adapter has been tested and enabled, you will be able to create a Configuration by pressing the Create Configuration button.
+Once the Web Connector has been tested and enabled, you will be able to create a Configuration by pressing the Create Configuration button.
 This configuration will be where you map the Requests and Responses defined to PowerClerk Data Fields.

 Creating a Configuration